Expert Advice On Improving Your Home

 Look for an HVAC company that employs skilled technicians who have the necessary training and licenses.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

 There are no state-level licensing requirements for HVAC technicians in Minnesota, although all contractors are required to file a $25,000 mechanical contractor bond with the Department of Labor and Industry.
 Many areas also have local licensing regulations, so always check with your city or municipal government to make sure your contractor meets all requirements.
 Also look at a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with great feedback and good customer testimonials.
+Pick a company with positive feedback and good customer testimonials.

 Understand Work Details